Skip to content

 • Run the washing machine at full load and run the correct programme.
 Remember that a half load washer uses about the same amount of water as a full load washer.

-• Install economisers or aerators on taps and shower heads.
-They reduce the flow rate and make a negligible difference.
+• Install economisers or aerators on taps and shower heads..
+They reduce the flow rate and the difference is negligible.

 Saving water in the kitchen